dotnet/docs-maui/docs/user-interface/layouts/flexlayout.md

 :::image type="content" source="media/flexlayout/wrap.png" alt-text="Horizontally wrapping .NET MAUI FlexLayout.":::

-The code-behind file for this example accesses a collection of photos and adds them to the `FlexLayout`.
+The code-behind file for this example retrieves a collection of photos and adds them to the `FlexLayout`.

 In addition, the `FlexLayout` is a child of a `ScrollView`.
 Therefore, if there are too many rows to fit on the page, then the `ScrollView` has a default `Orientation` property of `Vertical` and allows vertical scrolling.